flakiness/kubik/README.md

 > NOTE: Be careful with watch mode: if the build procedure changes some of the watched files,
 > then Kubik will re-run the build one more time, causing "infinite" builds.
 You'll observe this
 > with tasks never completing.
+> Common scenarios that cause this issue:
+> - Watching output directories that your build writes to
+> - Watching temporary files that are modified during the build
+> - Not properly ignoring generated files
+>
 > Use the `ignore` option to mitigate this behavior.

 ## Colors in Kubik TUI